 A special enrollment period gives you at least 31 days from a Qualifying Event to apply for or change coverage for yourself or your Dependents.
-However, the Domestic Partnership special enrollment period is 60 days from the execution of the Certificate of Domestic Partnership date.
+However, the Domestic Partnership special enrollment period is 60 days from the execution of the Certificate of Domestic Partnership date for new enrollments.
+However, for a special enrollment period where there is already a domestic partnership in place, the 31 days applies for making plan changes.
 See the Special enrollment period section for more information.
 You should notify your Employer as soon as possible if you experience a Qualifying Event that requires a change in your coverage.